glyph/Fritter/docs/persistence.rst

 Whever building anything persistent it is important to establish what objects are safe to serialize and how to serialize them in this context.
 To register our serializable objects, we will use a :py:class:`JSONRegistry
-<fritter.persistent.JSONRegistry>`, so let's instantiate one.
+<fritter.persistent.jsonable.JOSNRegistry>`, so let's instantiate one.

 .. literalinclude:: json_basic_reminder.py
    :start-after: start-registry